AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/file-properties-references.png){width="300" align="left"}

 - **Used in**: The Used in references list the documents where the current file is being referred or used.
-- **Outgoing links:** The Outgoing links lists the documents that are referred to in the current document.
+- **Outgoing links:** The Outgoing links list the documents that are referred to in the current document.

 By default, you can view the files by titles.
 As you hover over a file, you can view the file title and the file path as a tooltip.

 >[!NOTE]
 >
 > As an administrator, you can also choose to view the list of files by filenames in the Editor.
-Select the **File name** option of the **View files by** section in **User preferences**.
+Select the **File name** option of the **Editor files display configuration** section in **User preferences**.

 >[!NOTE]
 >